Two Strengths That Allow Me Not to Refuse Work.

 What skills do you consider essential for your job?

-"Writing skills" involve being mindful of the audience and using clear, simple language that anyone can understand.
-It's about making information accessible and easy to follow.
+By writing skills, I mean being aware of who will read the documents and using clear, simple language that anyone can understand.

-I make a conscious effort to keep learning, both during and outside of working hours.
+I make a conscious effort to keep learning, both during work and outside of work.

 What are you interested in right now?

-There are still many tasks and processes that clients shouldn't have to handle themselves.
-I want to become someone who can step in as the point of contact and take ownership of those responsibilities to help resolve them efficiently.
-While I always try to maintain a certain level of "margin" so I can respond to any type of request, I'm also aware that there are limits to what I can manage alone.
-That's why I hope to build a structure that allows me to consistently maintain that flexibility.
-As part of this, I would like to grow our team by bringing in more dispatched colleagues.
+There are still many tasks and processes that clients don't need to handle themselves.
+I want to act as a point of contact to take ownership of these tasks and resolve them proactively.
+I always try to create a "margin" so that I can respond to any kind of inquiry, but there are limits to how much I can handle on my own.
+My goal is to create a structure that consistently maintains this "margin".
+To achieve this, I would like to expand the team of colleagues I work with.

 Please share a message for those reading this!

-If you are facing a work-related challenge, please feel free to consult with me and I'll find the best solution together.
+If you have any work-related concerns, please feel free to consult with me, and I will help find a good solution together.

-One of my strength is that I always have a "margin" to support others in this way.
+One of my strengths is that I always keep a "margin" to support others in this way.

 I also learned a lot from Ms. M about how to stay clear and practical motivated when improving work efficiency!